 Jim Wang is the founding editor and writer of Wallet Hacks.

 Jim started Wallet Hacks in 2015 as a way to share his best strategies for getting ahead financially and in life.
-As the father of three and husband to a very understanding, patient, and lovely wife; he always valued his time.
-After three kids, he knew the 24 hours of the day had appreciated.
+As the father of four and husband to a very understanding, patient, and lovely wife; he always valued his time.
+After four kids, he knew the 24 hours of the day had appreciated.

 Each one of us is busy.
 We would much rather spend time with friends and family, not on the phone haggling with a TV or cell phone rep about their contract.
 We would much rather be planning a vacation than checking our credit reports for minor errors.

 So he built this blog with that in mind – what are the high leverage tasks we can do to improve our lives.
 If you want to learn more about his philosophy, start here.

 Jim has a B.S.
 Computer Science & Economics from Carnegie Mellon University, an M.S.
 Information Technology – Software Engineering from Carnegie Mellon University, an M.B.A. from Carey Business School at Johns Hopkins University, and graduated with only around $35,000 in student loan debt!

 Ashley Barnett was born with a passion for personal finance.
 Even as a kid she would read anything she could find about money.
 When personal finance blogs started popping up on the internet she jumped on board, starting a personal finance blog in 2008.